gargravish/gcp_release_notes/DEPLOYMENT.md

      gcloud logging read "resource.type=cloud_run_revision AND resource.labels.service_name=gcp-release-notes AND textPayload:'Serving static file'"
      ```
    - If you see issues with the frontend assets, check the build process in your Dockerfile to ensure the static files are correctly copied to the backend/public directory
+   - For persistent frontend issues, try the following:
+     1. Clear your browser cache completely (Ctrl+Shift+Delete or Cmd+Shift+Delete)
+     2. Try accessing the app in an incognito/private window
+     3. Try a different browser entirely
+     4. Check the network tab in browser developer tools for any failed asset loads
+     5. If on a corporate network, check if any content policies might be affecting the app

 5. **Rate Limiting Issues**
    - The application uses express-rate-limit to prevent abuse